einverne/youtube-dl-webui/README.md

 # How to use

-Defaultly, youtube-dl-webui will find the configuration file in `/etc` directory named `youtube-dl-webui.conf`.
+Default, youtube-dl-webui will find the configuration file in `/etc` directory named `youtube-dl-webui.conf`.
 The configuration file, however, need not to be always placed in such a place.
 Instead, the `-c` option is used to point out the configuration file.